-In 2014, Gwyneth Paltrow announced her separation from her husband, calling it “conscious uncoupling.”
+In 2014, Gwyneth Paltrow announced her separation from her husband, calling it a “conscious uncoupling.”

-Uncoupling, as an alternative to nasty and revenge-fuelled divorce, has been around since the 1970s, but when the phrase “conscious uncoupling” hit the media, it (and Gwyneth) received a lot of negativity, especially considering what a positive term it is.
+Uncoupling, as an alternative to a nasty and revenge-fuelled divorce, has been around since the 1970s.
+When the phrase “conscious uncoupling” hit the media, it (and Gwyneth Paltrow) received a lot of negativity, rather surprising considering what a positive term it is.
 People seem to think it is another overly-optimistic invention, another California export.

-Perhaps it was because Gwyneth introduced it.
+Perhaps it was because Gwyneth Paltrow introduced it.
 Seen as an out-of-touch elitist, she seems to always elicit backlash and ire.
-No matter your personal feelings about Gwyneth, if you think about it for a minute, “conscious uncoupling” is a wonderful, subtly nuanced, and multi-layered concept and process that is sorely needed.
+No matter what your personal feelings are about Gwyneth Paltrow, if you think about it for a minute, “conscious uncoupling” is a wonderful, subtly nuanced, and multi-layered concept and process that is sorely needed.

-Divorce, and end to any relationship, is often seen, and even expected to be, full of animosity, blame, anger, and many other overwhelming emotions.
+Divorce, and the end to any relationship, is often seen, and even expected to be, full of animosity, bitterness, blame, anger, and many other overwhelming emotions.
 We are hurt, sometimes betrayed.
-We are rejected or left behind.
+We are rejected and left behind.
 It makes us feel “less than” and often leads to questions like “what went wrong?” or “what did I do wrong?”
 It makes us feel like a failure, even when the relationship itself had brought immense happiness.
+Wrapped up in all of that is our entire life, and the whole history of who we are.
 The way we define success, and successful relationships, needs to change.

-Adele’s new song, Hello, powerfully captures the feelings we can have even years after the end of a relationship that is unhealed.
+Adele’s song, Hello, powerfully captures the feelings we can have, even years after the end of a relationship that has remained unhealed.
 When we are unhealed.
 While this song can be interpreted as Adele reconciling with her former self or an ex-lover, the grief and remorse are palpable.

 Imagine if we can say sorry when it matters the most, when the emotions are raw, when everyone is hurting, and allow generosity to engender the unfolding of the end of something once beautiful.
 At some point, this person meant the whole world, the one person you wanted to spend every waking hour with, forever.
 This is the person you loved, for real.

 Sincere sorries any time, of course, can help heal wounds and bridge gaps across time.
-This video was viewed 25 million times over a 24-hour-period, showing how many people connected with these feelings of loss and broken heartedness, and of course Adele’s beautiful voice.
+The video of Hello was viewed 25 million times over a 24-hour-period, showing how many people connected with these feelings of loss and broken heartedness, and of course Adele’s beautiful voice.
 This is one reason why Conscious Uncoupling is needed in our society.

 Love withdrawal perfectly mirror drug withdrawal, and is often accompanied by the same reckless and destructive impulses as the ones that land drug addicts, desperate to get high, behind bars.

 Conscious uncoupling means choosing to be happy over being right.
 It means forgiving all the hurts and being grateful for the good times, and healing so that the next relationship or other current relationships can be grounded in wholeness.
+Conscious uncoupling leads to conscious couplings.
 The idea is to allow everyone to thrive, even if initially some hard decisions and adjustments need to be made.
 Conscious uncoupling is about being free.